alijaya/Pre/README.md

 And you will get `TestSwf(Preloader).swf`, try it, you will see no progress if you open it on desktop, try to upload it somewhere and see if it works.

-To check it how it works, you can see it here : http://spamtheweb.com/ul/s18112010115_Pre.html
+To check it how it works, you can see it [here](http://spamtheweb.com/ul/s18112010115_Pre.html)